aakash988/citibike-app/README.md

 **Example**:

-Retrieving information about stations that are in-service:
+Retrieving information about stations that are in service:

 <img src = "images/getstationsinservice.png">